mstcroix/WorldCompensationSystem/README.md

 ### Part III (2026-2033)

 > The WCS would deduct 10 percent of all earnings each year from the income of those *voluntarily requesting* such a deduction.
-> Everyone in the society would be able to observe who was choosing to offer teh 10 percent for the general good of all, and who was not.
+> Everyone in the society would be able to observe who was choosing to offer the 10 percent for the general good of all, and who was not.
 > And everyone's records would be open to everyone else.

 ### Part IV (2033-2040)